 This prevents electrocution by tripping the circuit if any interruptions in electricity arise.

-If you do not currently have GFCI outlets installed in wet areas around your house, it’s time to install them or call an electrician in CITY.
+If you do not currently have GFCI outlets installed in wet areas around your house, it’s time to install them or call an electrician.
 Once that is done, for safety measures, follow the warnings of manufacturer appliance manuals that indicate an appliance is not for outdoor areas.